ergoplatform/node-info-monitor/README.md

         ./node-info-monitor.py sync-daemon

 You also can sync just current values and exit with `sync` argument, view current API `/info` data and exit with `show`, and view last 1 day values from InfluxDB with `show-influx`.
+Run script with `-h` option to view help message: `./node-info-monitor.py -h`.